tailordev-commons/website/software-carpentry/the-unix-shell.md

 $ ls thesis
 ```

-:fa-info-circle: renaming a file by **moving** it
+Renaming a file by **moving** it:

 ```
 $ mv thesis/draft.txt thesis/quotes.txt
 $ ls thesis
 ```

-:fa-info-circle: `mv` is for files and directories (no `mvdir` for instance)
+`mv` is for files and directories (no `mvdir` for instance).

-:fa-info-circle: we can move files to directories too, but it does not transform a file into a directory, it moves the file somewhere else (physically)
+We can move files to directories too, but it does not transform a file into a directory, it moves the file somewhere else (physically):

 ```
 $ mv thesis/quotes.txt .
 $ ls thesis
 ```

-:fa-info-circle: see if the file is present
+See if the file is present:

 ```
 $ ls quotes.txt
 ```

-:fa-info-circle: copy files with `cp`
+Copy files with `cp`:

 ```
 $ cp quotes.txt thesis/quotations.txt
 $ ls quotes.txt thesis/quotations.txt
 ```

-:fa-info-circle: error expected if any of the files given to `ls` does not exist
+Error expected if any of the files given to `ls` does not exist:

 ```
 $ rm quotes.txt
 $ ls quotes.txt thesis/quotations.txt
 ```

-:fa-info-circle: create a file with `touch`
+Create a file with `touch`:

 ```
 $ touch new-file